Interview with Professional Proofreader & Writer Vicki So

 Any time you work with words, you’re editing and proofreading, so it’s all experience.
 I worked on the student paper in university.
 I did some freelance copyediting after graduation.
 I’d worked in magazine publishing for two years as a publishing assistant and sales coordinator, and I worked in marketing.
 Before that, I’d also worked as a page at the Toronto Public Library, which requires a keen eye for detail.

 What did you study in school?
 Did you take any proofreading or editing courses or programs?
 Or did you learn from experience?

 I have a bachelor of journalism from Ryerson University.
 The journalism program includes a copyediting course, where you learn Canadian Press Style.
 My current workplace uses Chicago Manual of Style, 16th edition and Webster’s Collegiate Dictionary, 11th edition.

 Do you have any advice for people who want to proofread fiction novels?

-If you want to get into proofreading, you have to love words and the rules around language.
+If you want to work as a professional proofreader, you have to love words and the rules around language.
 You also have to be flexible—authors have their own style and voice, and sometimes take exception to you messing with their manuscripts.
 If you’re doing it freelance, it can be very isolating.
 That’s great for some people, but not for others.
 I think a lot of my skills and personality suit the proofreading job—it’s very independently driven, and the work never ceases.
 I would also recommend you read widely and prolifically.
 Reading fast is one thing; reading comprehensively is another.

 You’re also a published writer, and have released six romance novels.
 Did proofreading romance novels influence you?
 And do you think it made the writing process easier?